Trusted by 1000+ companies

 To qualify for this specific 2026 window, applicants must satisfy three primary pillars:

-1. Entry Date: Must have been physically present in Spain prior to December 31, 2025.
+• Entry Date: Must have been physically present in Spain prior to December 31, 2025.

-2. Continuous Residence: Must prove a minimum of five months of continuous stay in the country at the time of application.
+• Residence: Must prove a minimum of five months of continuous stay in the country at the time of application.

-3. Clean Record: Evidence of no criminal record in Spain or their country of origin.
+• Clean Record: Evidence of no criminal record in Spain or their country of origin.

-Why This Matters for HR and Compliance
+Why Spain Regularization is important for HR and Compliance

 Unlike the standard Arraigo Social (which typically requires 2–3 years of residence and a pre-contract), this extraordinary measure is designed for speed.

-Employer Strategy: How to Prepare
+Employer Strategy: How to Prepare for Spain's 2026 Extraordinary Regularization

-If your organization currently struggles to fill roles in hospitality, construction, or elder care—or if you are looking for diverse junior-level talent—this window is your primary recruitment target for Q2 2026.
+If your organization currently struggles to fill roles in hospitality, construction, or elder care or if you are looking for diverse junior-level talent this window is your primary recruitment target for Q2 2026.

 Action Item Description